farhankhwaja/connect4/README.md

 - [ ] Allow UI to prompt the user and then select the column to put the piece in
 - [x] Update contract code to now check for a win or draw after every move.
 Only do this after both the users have made atleast 4 moves.
+- [ ] Add new routes to the UI to show the list of games that the user has Active and the list of games that the user has played.
+- [ ] Allow invited users to join the game by clicking on a link